Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Inference for the spatial model

 Another important issue is the computational cost from dealing with GP's.
 Despite their great flexibility on a variety of statistical modelling problems, Gaussian processes have a considerable practical limitation when it comes to computational cost.
 More specifically, simulating a $n$-dimensional GP has a cost which is typically on the order of $n^3$.
-This means that in our case the cost would be of order $(q+1)K^3$, without involving the procedures in Sections \ref{sececif}.
-Given nowadays computational resources, this cost is reasonable for quite large values of $n$.
-For the cases where the cost is too high, several approximating solutions have been proposed in the literature \citep[see][]{BDT,finley}.
+This means that in our case the cost would be $O(K^3)$, without involving the procedures in Section \ref{sececif}.

-There are other model-based solutions to reduce the computational cost without the need of approximating solutions.
-Instead of considering one parameter $\lambda^*$ for the whole space $S$, one may consider a partition $\{S_1,\ldots,S_L\}$ of $S$ and assign one $\lambda_{l}^*$ to each sub-space $S_l$.
-This means that the general model is now $\ds\lambda(s)=\lambda_{l(s)}^*\sigma(s)$, where $l(s)$ corresponds to the sub-space that contains $s$.
-Inference is carried out analogously to the case where no partition of the space is considered.
-The advantage of this approach is that it will generate less thinned events $s_m$ and, consequently, reduce the computational cost.
-Naturally, the choice of the partition determines the cost reduction.
-One general rule is that the rate $\lambda(s)$ should be as close as possible to being homogeneous in each sub-space.
-Furthermore, $L$ should not be very large and, equivalently, each sub-space should have a sizeable number of points to ensure informative estimates of the $\lambda_{l}^*$ parameters.
+Nevertheless, this issue is mitigated by a number of reasons.
+Firstly, our MCMC has very good properties in terms of convergence speed and autocorrelation (see Figure 3 of the Appendix) which, in turn, implies that not too many iterations are required to obtain good results.
+Secondly, the computational cost is feasible for reasonably sized problems due to: $i)$ matrix algebra strategies to avoid the computation of inverse matrices; $ii)$ the fast convergence of the embedded Gibbs sampling to sample from a truncated Normal; $iii)$ computational strategies to estimate the IF in a fine grid (all three points are explained in detail in Section 4 of the Appendix).

+Alternative approaches based on discrete approximations are bound to suffer from similar dimensionality issues.
+Note however that the relevant order of magnitude there is defined by the number of grid points, which may be larger than the number of events.
+Also, non-trivial tuning of the MH algorithm \citep[see, for example,][]{moller} is crucial for devising an efficient MCMC algorithm to converge in feasible time.
+This is in sharp contrast with our algorithm that samples directly from the full conditional distribution of the GP and presents good convergence properties.